Sirsasana (The Headstand Pose)

 Can I do Shirsasana every day?

 Of course.
-Sirsasasana should be practised every day to achieve advanced results.
+Sirsasana should be practised every day to achieve advanced results.
 It has a significant impact on our physical shape.

 People who practice it in their daily routine get a shiny face glow and attain the highest level of Ojas and spiritual growth.